China’s Xi warns against decoupling, lauds Belt and Road at forum

 Xi pushed against Western efforts to reduce dependence on Chinese economy, saying that, “our lives will not be better and our development will not be faster if we view the development of others as a threat and economic interdependence as a risk.”

+Western leaders insist that their goal is to “de-risk”, not “decouple”, from China, saying that they want to diversify supply chains that have become overly dependent on the world’s second-largest economy.

-Reducing their dependence on supply chains with China has become a top priority among Western economies as Beijing’s threats to Taiwan heighten geopolitical risks in Asia.
-The trade disruptions of the pandemic years have also added urgency to the desire to limit their dependence on China.
+China’s threats to Taiwan and the trade disruptions of the pandemic years have added urgency to the desire to limit their dependence on China.

 Although BRI at first set out to connect China to Western Europe, senior EU figures were missing.
-The sole head of state present from the bloc was Hungary’s populist President Viktor Orban.
+The sole head of state present from the bloc was Hungary’s populist Prime Minister Viktor Orban.
 Other notable attendees included the Afghan Taliban administration’s commerce minister Haji Nooruddin Azizi.

 “China has more interest right now in developing Afghanistan at this moment, so we are more engaged with China.
 The Chinese have more interest in economic affairs, that’s why we’re here,” Azizi told a gaggle of reporters at the ceremony.